-- Limit the Narrative to five (5) numbered pages.
-We will remove any additional pages, and we will not send them to reviewers as part of your application. - Consider each Narrative question and be mindful of each section's review criteria. - Be clear and concise with a minimum of technical jargon and acronyms. - Include references throughout your Narrative to any Supporting Documents that help make your case. - Make sure your organization's name appears at the top of each page. - Use at least 0.5-inch margins on all sides and a font size of at least twelve points. - If your proposal is selected for funding, the Narrative may be published online, or otherwise shared, by IMLS.
+- Limit the Narrative to ten numbered pages.
+We will remove any additional pages, and we will not send them to reviewers as part of your application. - Consider each Narrative question and be mindful of each section's review criteria. - Be clear and concise with a minimum of technical jargon and acronyms. - Include references throughout your Narrative to any Supporting Documents that help make your case. - Make sure your organization's name appears at the top of each page. - Use at least 0.5-inch margins on all sides and a font size of at least twelve points.

+If your proposal is selected for funding, the Narrative may be published online, or otherwise shared, by IMLS.
 As such, it must not include any sensitive, proprietary, or confidential information.

 Organize your Narrative using the section headings Project Justification, Project Work Plan, and Project Results.
+Note the specialized review criteria for applications under the Research funding level.